Christian-TD/AoaH2OBankingDemoModels/model_definitions/f5c6d40d-ecba-4820-b2c3-85af85cab552/README.md

-# R Bank Marketing with H2O
+# Bank Marketing in R with H2O
 ## Overview
 Bank Marketing demo model using H2O in R